In the latest edition of the Federal Bar Council Quarterly, C Evan Stewart explores William Rehnquist's rise to Chief Justice.

 Our attorneys have represented clients in many of the major investigations of recent years.
-We have defended institutions and senior executives in proceedings involving the United States Department of Justice, the Securities and Exchange Commission, the New York State Attorney General, the NYSE, FINRA, the FSA, and the Federal Reserve.
+We have defended institutions and senior executives in proceedings involving the United States Department of Justice, the Securities and Exchange Commission, the New York State Attorney General, the NYSE, FINRA, the UK FCA, and the Federal Reserve.
 We have also handled major corporate internal investigations.

 Our engagements have involved virtually every major industry, including securities and banking (including broker-dealers, mutual funds, hedge funds, investment banks, and foreign and U.S. commercial banks), accounting, aviation, insurance, pharmaceuticals, construction and real estate, e-commerce, energy, hospitality and travel services, and technology.